ighour/games-store-be/README.md

 * **Registration** - Require email confirmation to avoid spamming user creation.
 * **Passwords** - Require medium to strong passwords on registering and stores it in database using hashing algorithms with salt.
 * **Authentication & Authorization** - Uses a middleware to prevent users (anonymous or authenticated) to manipulate unauthorized resources.
+* **Roles** - Categorize users by role to define which actions are authorized to do in application.
 * **Server Exceptions** - Handle exceptions and return JSON response with friendly and secure HTTP code, message and payload (optional).
 * **CORS** - Explicitly defines allowed origins to make cross-origin resource sharing.